-Preventive care services are available in the Plan.
+Preventive care services are available in the ChoicePlan.

 Each participant has a \$250 annual credit toward all wellness services in and out of network combined.
-Covered expenses are covered at 100% up to \$250 maximum then covered at 70%, no deductible.
+Thereafter, covered expenses are not subject to the deductible and are covered at 70%.
+Preventive care services include:

 - Routine physical exams: well-child care and adult care, performed by the patient's PCP at a frequency based on American Medical Association guidelines or as directed by the PCP.
-For frequency guidelines, contact your plan administrator. - Routine diagnostic test.
-For example: CBC (complete blood count), cholesterol blood test, urinalysis; - n Well-child-care services and routine pediatric care; and - n Routine well-woman exams.
+For frequency guidelines, contact your Claim Administrator; - Routine diagnostic tests: For example: CBC (complete blood count), cholesterol blood test, urinalysis; - Well-child-care services and routine pediatric care; and - Routine well-woman exams.

 In addition, the ChoicePlan will cover both cancer-screening tests and well-child immunizations performed by network providers.
-Well child immunizations are covered 70% no deductible.
-Cancer screenings are covered at 100%, no deductible up to \$250 maximum, then 70%.
+Well child immunizations are covered 70%, with no deductible.
+Cancer screenings are covered at 100% with no deductible up to a maximum benefit of \$250; thereafter such screenings are covered at 70%.